RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

    b.
 Knowing the maximum is one thing, but that does not tell us which country
       it corresponds to.
-For that we will use the ``MATCH`` and ``INDEX`` functions.  ``MATCH`` allows us to search for a value in a range of cells, just like the search function in a word processor.
-In cell J147 type ``=MATCH(J146, J2:J141, 0)``.
+For that, we will use the ``MATCH`` and ``INDEX`` functions.  ``MATCH`` allows us to search for a value in a range of cells, just like the search function in a word processor.
+In cell J147, type ``=MATCH(J146, J2:J141, 0)``.
 The ``MATCH`` function looks for the value in cell J146 in the range J2:J141 and the 0 tells it that the data is not sorted.
-If you leave out the 0, Sheets will assume that the data is sorted and stop searching and return the first cell it finds that is greater than the value in J146.
+If you leave out the 0, Sheets will assume that the data is sorted, stop searching, and return the first cell it finds that is greater than the value in J146.